Active Projects

 Information Security Standards

-Visit the Digital Security Working Group to learn more or join the effort.
+Visit the Cybersecurity Working Group to learn more or join the effort.

 Information Standards for Flight Operations Data

-The ATA Flight Operations Working Group (FOWG) is working on revision 2023.1 of Spec 2300, Information Standards for Flight Operations, to be published later this year.
-Topics under consideration for this revision include:
+The ATA Flight Operations Working Group (FOWG) is finalizing revision 2025.1 of Spec 2300, Information Standards for Flight Operations with plans to publish in November 2025.
+Changes in this revision will include:

 Maintenance Execution Standards

 The Maintenance Execution Working Group (MEWG), has developed a specification for exchange of maintenance work packages focused on data exchange between operators and maintenance providers.
-Spec 2000 Chapter 18 Work Package includes formats for submittal of work packages, work orders, job cards, tasks, resource data, and other related items from the operator to the maintenance organization and return back of maintenance completion records, findings, deferrals, etc. The group just released the 2023.1 revision, which is focused on transactional exchange of Work Package additions, removals, changes, findings and approvals during the maintenance visit.
-The MEWG is also responsible for maintenance of the Electronic Technical Logbook specification which is published in Spec 2000 Chapter 17.
+Spec 2000 Chapter 18 Work Package includes formats for submittal of work packages, work orders, job cards, tasks, resource data, and other related items from the operator to the maintenance organization and return back of maintenance completion records, findings, deferrals, etc. The MEWG is also responsible for maintenance of the Electronic Technical Logbook specification which is published in Spec 2000 Chapter 17, which is expected to have a small maintenance revision at the end of 2025.

 Visit the Maintenance Execution Working Group to learn more or to join the effort.